lzhbrian/arbitrary-text-to-image-papers/README.md

 Papers are ordered in arXiv first version submitting time (if applicable).

-Feel free to send a PR or issue.
+Feel free to send a PR or an issue.